-How did you join the Rémy Cointreau Group?
+How did you join the Rémy Cointreau Group and for which position?

 I started in November 2008 as the assistant of Spyros Ghikas, the director of the EMEA.
 Then I assisted Luca Marotta, our financial director.
 And since then, I’ve been based in Angers, still as an assistant, but this time for 3 directors: Bruno Mortier, Industrial Director, Jean-Claude Ferreira, Group Supply Chain Director, and Jean-Pascal Martin-Festa, Group Purchasing Director.